 The longevity of these oral appliances will depend on the care of the devices, forces placed on it, how it was made and the person using it.
 If well maintained, these appliances can easily last between two to five years before a replacement is needed.
 Your medical insurance provider will usually pay for the construction of the new oral sleep apnea device.

 Unfortunately, TMJ disorder can cause a lot of pain and sleepless nights.
 However, oral sleep apnea devices can successfully treat TMJ and help supply ample oxygen into your body.
 Getting more oxygen while you sleep helps improve overall sleep quality, mood and increase stamina throughout the day.
-Make sure to see your doctor and call us at Jeremy J. Abbott to see if a dental appliance is right for you and get custom-fitted for one.
+Make sure to see your doctor and call Jeremy J. Abbott, DDS to see if a dental appliance is right for you and get custom-fitted for one.